eniolajohnson/perfect-pepper/README.md

 Argon 2

 ## Feature Overview
-The client can send GET requests to the server, and in return can receive and display the data to view:
+* The client can send GET requests to the server, and in return can receive and display the data to view:

-Recipe ingredients,
+  * Recipe ingredients,

-and Directions on how to prepare the meal.
+  * and Directions on how to prepare the meal.

-The client can send POST requests to the server to add to the database.
+* The client can send POST requests to the server to add to the database.

 ## Feature Lists

+* User sees a new ‘recipe of the day’ on the homepage every day.
+* User can search for recipes
+* User can post recipes
+* User can convert metrics
+* User can see all recipes

+## Future Features

+* User can translate recipes to preferred language
+* User can like recipe post(s)
+* User can save post to drafts
+* User can edit their posts

 ## Lessons Learned
-Creating a basic yet responsive user interface using React.js and Bootstrap 4.
+* Creating a basic yet responsive user interface using React.js and Bootstrap 4.

-Leveraging Object Oriented Programming to organize code into components.
+* Leveraging Object Oriented Programming to organize code into components.

-Experienced the full development process by:
+* Experienced the full development process by:

+  * planning each feature

-prototyping the visual design through Figma
+  * prototyping the visual design through Figma

-designing a database schema on DB Designer and creating it with PostgreSQL
+  * designing a database schema on DB Designer and creating it with PostgreSQL

-collaborating on a single codebase through pull requests, code review and resolving code conflicts on GitHub
+  * collaborating on a single codebase through pull requests, code review and resolving code conflicts on GitHub
+  * deploying on a live site.

 ## System Requirements
 Node.js 10

 PostgreSQL 10

 pgweb

 NPM 6

 ## Set Up Environment